 This contender doesn't offer a lot of extra

 features, with its most appealing aspects being its minimal weight and fantastic packed size (while still offering surprisingly solid warmth).
 While it features the thinnest shell fabric in our review (10D), it did not "leak" more down than other bags in our tests.
 In fact, even after a few weeks of use, it leaked less feathery insulation than other bags using thicker nylon shells.

-Showing the Sea to Summit Spark III's 1/3 length zipper all-the-way open.
-This partial length zipper was sweet for reducing weight but made it more challenging to regulated temperature on warmer nights.
+Showing the Spark III's 1/3 length zipper all the way open.
+This partial length zipper was sweet for reducing weight but made it more challenging to regulate temperature on warmer nights.

-The Sea to Summit Spark III is on the more expensive side ($440) but if you want a 3-season bag on the warmer-end of things but still want the lightest and most pack-able sleeping bag you can buy then the Spark III is hard to beat.
+The Spark III is on the more expensive side ($440), but if you want a 3-season bag on the warmer end of the spectrum and still want the lightest and most packable sleeping bag you can buy, then the Spark III is hard to beat.